nyu-oop-sp18/class07/README.md

 ```

 The parser `tag(msg)(p)` should again behave like `p`.
 However, if `p`
-fails, then the error message in `p` final error state should be
+fails, then the error message in `p`'s final error state should be
 extended with `msg`.